fjudith/docker-waarp-r66/kubernetes/README.md

 Kubernetes runs in a variety of environments and is inherently modular.
 Not all clusters are the same.
 These are the requirements for this example.

-* Kubernetes version 1.2 is required due to using newer features, such at PV Claims and Deployments.
+* Kubernetes version 1.2 is required due to using newer features, such as PV Claims and Deployments.
 Run `kubectl version` to see your cluster version.
 * [Cluster DNS](http://kubernetes.io/docs/user-guide/secrets/) will be used for service discovery.
-* An [external load balancer](http://kubernetes.io/docs/user-guide/services/#type-loadbalancer) will be used to access WordPress.
+* An [NodePort](http://kubernetes.io/docs/user-guide/services/#node-port) will be used to access Waarp-R66.
 * [Persistent Volume Claims](http://kubernetes.io/docs/user-guide/persistent-volumes/) are used.
 You must create Persistent Volumes in your cluster to be claimed.
 This example demonstrates how to create two types of volumes, but any volume is sufficient.

 Consult a [Getting Started Guide](http://kubernetes.io/docs/getting-started-guides/) to set up a cluster and the [kubectl](http://kubernetes.io/docs/user-guide/prereqs/) command-line client.

 ## Decide where you will store your data

-PostgreSQL and Waarp-R66 will each use aa [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) to store their data.
+PostgreSQL and Waarp-R66 will each use [Persistent Volumes](http://kubernetes.io/docs/user-guide/persistent-volumes/) to store their data.
 We will use a Persistent Volume Claim to claim an aivailable persistent volume.
+Labels will be leveraged to provide static mapping from Volume Claim down to Persistent Volume.
 This example covers HostPath and NFS volumes.
 Choose one of the two, or see [Types of Persisten Volumes](http://kubernetes.io/docs/user-guide/persistent-volumes/#types-of-persistent-volumes) for more options.

 ### Host Path

 Host paths are volumes mapped to directories on the host. **These should be used for testing or single-node clusters only**. the data will not be moved between nodes if the pod is recreated on a new node.
 If the pod is deleted and recreated on a new node, **data will be lost**.

+#### Ownership and Permissions issues

+By default Host Path subdirectories are owned by the user running the Docker deamon (_i.e. root:root_) with MOD 755.
+This is a big issue for images that runs with a different user as per [Dockerfile Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#user) as it will not have permissions to write.

+We have three options are available to solve this issue:

+1. **Change MOD** to `777`/`a+rwt` of the Persistent Volume directory.
+   * Meaning all Pods or user accessing the node will also get read-write access to the data persisted
+2. **Build a deriving image that enforce root** (_e.g._ Add `USER root` to the Dockerfile).
+   * Requires you to maintain the image up-to-date.
+3. **Add a system user to the Node**, with the exact same `name`, `uid`, `gid` and change ownership of the Persistent Volume.
+   * Secure but requires more administrative effort (_i.e._ stateless run to identify user attributes, add user to the node, pre-create persistent volume path with appropriate ownership.
+Thus create the pod).

+We will use `option 3` in this guide.

 #### SELinux